 Specifying an engine (by its unique id string) will cause speed to attempt to obtain a functional reference to the specified engine, thus initialising it if needed.
 The engine will then be set as the default for all available algorithms.

-Measure time in real time instead of CPU time.
+When calculating operations- or bytes-per-second, use wall-clock time instead of CPU user time as divisor.
 It can be useful when testing speed of hardware engines.

 - -evp algo